Semi-supervised learning objectives as log-likelihoods in a generative model of data curation: Introduction

 \section{Introduction}

 To build high-performing deep learning models for industrial and medical applications, it is necessary to train on large human-labelled datasets.
-For instance, Imagenet, a classic benchmark dataset for object recognition, contains over 1 million labelled examples.
+For instance, Imagenet \citep{deng2009imagenet}, a classic benchmark dataset for object recognition, contains over 1 million labelled examples.
 Unfortunately, human labelling is often prohibitively expensive.
-As such, the requirement for large human-labelled datasets is a big barrier to realising the potential impact of AI in the UK, especially in more specialised medical or industrial settings.

-While human-labelling is time-consuming and expensive, obtaining unlabelled data is usually very straightforward.
+In contrast obtaining unlabelled data is usually very straightforward.
 For instance, unlabelled image data can be obtained in almost unlimited volumes from the internet.
-Semi-supervised learning (SSL) attempts to leverage this unlabelled data to reduce the required number of human labels.
-These methods leverage a large body of unlabelled data to obtain better performance in a supervised learning task with limited labelled data examples, and use several different underlying approaches.
-One the earliest approaches were entropy minimization and pseudo-labelling \citep{grandvalet2005semi,lee2013pseudo} which encourage the network to make more certain predictions on unlabelled points, either by directly minimizing the predictive entropy, or by using current most-probable label as the true label, and minimizing cross-entropy.
-Later work used the notion of consistency regularisation, which augments the unlabelled data (e.g. using translations), then encourages the neural network to produce similar outputs for different augmentations of the same underlying image \citep{sajjadi2016regularization,xie2019unsupervised,berthelot2019mixmatch,sohn2020fixmatch}.
-Further developments of this line of work have resulted in many variants/combinations of these algorithms, from directly encouraging the smoothness of the classifier outputs around unlabelled datapoints \citep{miyato2018virtual} to the ``MixMatch'' family of algorithms \citep{berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch}, which combine pseudo-labelling and consistency regularisation by augmenting one image multiple times, and using some of the augmented images to give a pseudo-label for other augmentations.
+Semi-supervised learning (SSL) attempts to leverage this unlabelled data to reduce the required number of human labels \citep{seeger2000learning,zhu2005semi,chapelle2006semi,zhu2009introduction,van2020survey}.
+One family of SSL methods --- those based on low-density separation --- assume that decision boundaries lie in regions of low probability density, far from all labelled and unlabelled points.
+To achieve this, pre deep learning (DL) low-density separation SSL methods such as entropy minimization and pseudo-labelling \citep{grandvalet2005semi,lee2013pseudo} use objectives that repel decision boundaries away from unlabelled points by encouraging the network to make more certain predictions on those points.
+Entropy minimization (as the name suggests) minimizes the predictive entropy, whereas pseudo-labelling treats the currently most-probable label as a pseudo-label, and minimizes the cross entropy to that pseudo-label.
+More modern work uses the notion of consistency regularisation, which augments the unlabelled data (e.g. using translations and rotations), then encourages the neural network to produce similar outputs for different augmentations of the same underlying image \citep{sajjadi2016regularization,xie2019unsupervised,berthelot2019mixmatch,sohn2020fixmatch}.
+Further developments of this line of work have resulted in many variants/combinations of these algorithms, from directly encouraging the smoothness of the classifier outputs around unlabelled datapoints \citep{miyato2018virtual} to the ``FixMatch'' family of algorithms \citep{berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch}, which combine pseudo-labelling and consistency regularisation by augmenting each image twice, and using one of the augmented images to provide a pseudo-label for the other augmentation.